How to Use Velcro Rollers on Fine Hair for Volume

 Great question!

-Understanding your hair type is key to ensuring you use the right products and techniques to keep your locks looking their best.
+Understanding your hair type is key to using the right products and techniques to keep your locks looking their best.

 Here are some tell-tale signs that you’ve got fine locks: